 Interprofessional Fellows Pledge:

 Through sincere and respectful collaboration, I pledge to use my creativity, unique skills, and passion for individual and community well-being to build connections and bridge professional gaps.
 It is my goal to teach and remain teachable.

 College of Social Work Student Ambassadors

-The College of Social Work Ambassadors are a group of students who serve as the official student face of the college.
-Ambassadors assist with events, marketing efforts, outreach, development, donor relations and student engagement.
-Ambassadors are provided with unique professional development and involvement opportunities.
+The College of Social Work Ambassadors are a group of on-campus students who serve as the student face of the college.
+Ambassadors assist with events, marketing efforts, outreach, development and student engagement.
+Ambassadors are provided with unique professional development and networking opportunities.

 Association of Students in Social Work (ASSW)

 The ASSW is a student-run organization within the FSU College of Social Work that seeks to enhance the educational and professional atmosphere within the College, while also promoting awareness of social work values within the community.
 The organization is open to all undergraduate and graduate students in the College.
 Members benefit from faculty, student and networking opportunities, and gain leadership skills through service and advocacy projects.